boidushya/better-lyrics/README.md

 ### Chrome

-1. Clone this repository or download the ZIP file from the [releases](https://github.com/boidushya/better-lyrics/releases) page.
+1. Clone this repository or download ZIP file from [releases](https://github.com/boidushya/better-lyrics/releases) page.
 2. Open Google Chrome and go to `chrome://extensions`.
-3. Enable "Developer mode" by toggling the switch in the top right corner.
+3. Enable "Developer mode" by toggling the switch in top right corner.
 4. Click on "Load unpacked" and select the folder where you cloned/downloaded this repository.
-5. The Better Lyrics extension should now be installed and ready to use!
+5. Better Lyrics should now be installed and ready to use!

 ### Firefox

-1. Clone this repository or download the ZIP file from the [releases](https://github.com/boidushya/better-lyrics/releases) page.
+1. Clone this repository or download ZIP file from [releases](https://github.com/boidushya/better-lyrics/releases) page.
 2. Open Firefox and go to `about:debugging#/runtime/this-firefox`.
 3. Copy the contents of `manifest.firefox.json` and paste it in `manifest.json`.
-4. Click on "Load Temporary Add-on" and select the `manifest.json` file inside the cloned/downloaded folder.
+4. Click on "Load Temporary Add-on" and select the `manifest.json` file in the cloned/downloaded folder.
-5. The Better Lyrics extension should now be installed and ready to use!
+5. Better Lyrics should now be installed and ready to use!

 ## FAQ